 She begins by making a crucial distinction between equity feminism and gender feminism.
 The former was predicated on principles of the Enlightenment and classical liberalism.
 Equity feminists agitated for equality of opportunity; the opportunity to compete on the same plane as men without special treatment.
 The philosophical progenitors of this brand of feminism include Elizabeth Cady Stanton, Susan B. Anthony, Mary Wollstonecraft, and Lucretia Mott.

 Gender feminists preach an entirely different doctrine.
-Emanating from the nihilistic black holes of post-structuralism and postmodernism created by the likes of Derrida, Marcuse, Marx and Foucault, gender feminism rejects objective reality and operates from an unfalsifiable premise of the existence of patriarchy.
+Emanating from the nihilistic black holes of post-structuralism and postmodernism created by the likes of Derrida, Marcuse, Marx and Foucault, gender feminism rejects objective reality and operates from an unfalsifiable premise: the patriarchy exists and everything terrible that happens to women can be explained by its crushing omnipresence.
 Since gender feminists accept the existence of patriarchy as an irrefutable truth, it is more accurately described as a religious article of faith.

 Ms. Sommers calls them gender feminists, but I think she’s being a little too easygoing.
 Victim feminists or grievance feminists seems more appropriate.